Social Skills Groups for Children and Teens in Northern Virginia.

 • Challenges in understanding social norms

-Each child is carefully matched to a group based on their developmental level, specific needs, and social goals to ensure an optimal learning experience.
+Each person is carefully matched to a group based on their developmental level, specific needs, and social goals to ensure an optimal learning experience.

 Our Approach

-Our approach integrates evidence-based methodologies such as Social Thinking®, ACT Therapy, Unstuck and On Target®, PEERS®, and Social Learning Theory to support children in understanding social nuances, developing emotional resilience, and promoting flexible thinking.
+Our approach integrates evidence-based methodologies such as Social Thinking®, ACT Therapy, Unstuck and On Target®, PEERS®, and Social Learning Theory to support children, teens, and young adults in understanding social nuances, developing emotional resilience, and promoting flexible thinking.
 We also incorporate verbal behavior techniques to enhance communication skills, ensuring that learners can effectively express themselves in various social settings.
 By blending structured learning with interactive, naturalistic play, we help participants generalize new skills across diverse social contexts, making social growth feel natural and sustainable.

 What Are Social Skills Groups?

-Social Skills Groups are structured sessions led by experienced therapists that focus on teaching and reinforcing essential social behaviors.
-These groups typically involve a small number of participants, grouped by age and social-emotional needs, to ensure that each child receives personalized support.
-Activities are designed to help children learn, practice, and master skills.
+Social Skills Groups are structured sessions led by experienced practitioners that focus on teaching and reinforcing essential social behaviors.
+These groups typically involve a small number of participants, grouped by age and social-emotional needs, to ensure that each group member receives personalized support.
+Activities are designed to help each person learn, practice, and master skills.
 Our social skills groups cover a range of social and communication skills, including but not limited to:

 • Initiating and maintaining conversations